-The Bioinformatics and Systems Biology group from the Centre in Biological Engineering at University of Minho has extensive experience in the development of algorithms and computational tools for metabolic engineering.
+The Bioinformatics and Systems Biology group from the Centre of Biological Engineering at University of Minho has extensive experience in the development of algorithms and computational tools for metabolic engineering.

-The Centre of Biological Engineering (CEB), designated as “Excellent” by FCT, is a research unit located at UMINHO that develops its activities on 4 interdisciplinary thrust areas covering molecular, cellular and process scales, corresponding to the following thematic strands: (i) Industrial Biotechnology and Bioengineering, (ii) Food Biotechnology and Bioengineering (iii) Environmental Biotechnology and Bioengineering, and (iv) Health Biotechnology and Bioengineering.
+The Centre of Biological Engineering (CEB), designated as “Excellent” by FCT, the Foundation for Science and Technology in Portugal, is a research unit located at UMinho that develops its activities on 4 interdisciplinary areas covering molecular, cellular and process scales, corresponding to the following thematic strands:

-The team participating in this project is integrated in the Bioinformatics and Systems Biology research lab within CEB, which has been developing computational tools for metabolic model reconstruction, simulation and optimisation, which include opensource projects such as OptFlux and Merlin.
-An important topic deals with the development of Evolutionary Algorithms for strain optimisation.
+The team participating in this project is part of the Bioinformatics and Systems Biology research lab within CEB, which has been developing computational tools for metabolic model reconstruction, simulation and optimization, including opensource projects such as OptFlux and Merlin.
+An important topic deals with the development of evolutionary algorithms for strain optimisation.
 Other topics relate to database integration, omics data analysis and mining through machine learning algorithms.
-The main applications include the identification of targets for metabolic engineering, aiming at the construction of improved cellular factories for the production of succinic, fumaric or amino acids.
+The main applications include the identification of targets for metabolic engineering, aiming at constructing improved cellular factories for the production of succinic, fumaric or amino acids.

 Find out more about the University of Minho here.